pragmaxim/pragmaxim.github.io/content/blog/bruteforce-chain-catch-up.md

 This is what's coming in the rewrite of [redbit](https://github.com/pragmaxim-com/redbit), where I currently indexed whole Ethereum including all tokens on my old PCI gen 3 server under 24 hours with 8 shards/ssds.
 Otherwise it would take 4 days.
-Querying times for the hottest addresses under 1ms because balances are pre-aggregated and transaction history paginated.
 I could basically reuse 7 years old sloppy server and compete with new one for $10k.